SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-23-pessimism-and-optimism.md

 > across Eastern Europe, Mandela coming out of prison and the end of apartheid, the Oslo
 > peace process that seemed to bring stability to the Middle East.
 >
-> __I obsess about those years now.__ I obsess about them because the good times did not
+> __I obsess about those years now.__ I obsess about them because
-> last.
-History is reverting toward barbarism.
-We have an authoritarian strongman in
+> __the good times did not last.__ History is reverting toward barbarism.
+We have an
-> Russia threatening to invade his neighbor, an increasingly authoritarian China waging
+> authoritarian strongman in Russia threatening to invade his neighbor, an increasingly
-> genocide on its people and threatening Taiwan, cyberattacks undermining the world order,
+> authoritarian China waging genocide on its people and threatening Taiwan, cyberattacks
-> democracy in retreat worldwide, thuggish populists across the West undermining nations
+> undermining the world order, democracy in retreat worldwide, thuggish populists across
-> from within.
+> the West undermining nations from within.
 >
 > __What the hell happened?__

-Yes: "what the hell happened?" is indeed the correct question, with especial emphasis on the technical use of the word "hell" as the theologically correct description of our collective suffering.
+Yes: "what the hell happened?" is indeed the correct question (with especial emphasis on the technical use of the word "hell" as the theologically correct description of our collective suffering).
 Well done, Brooks: we don't agree on much, but I'm with you on this one.

 He goes on to describe this as the collapse of "the liberal order", using 'liberal' in a certain technically correct poli sci sense, but possibly gleefully hoping people will